The ILI Faculty

 Eric Osorio

-Eric Osorio currently serves as the Associate Head of School at the Calhoun School in New York City.
+Eric Osorio currently serves as the Head of Upper School at Friends Seminary in New York City.

 Eric has presented his work and research at both regional and national conferences including NAIS Annual Conference and NAIS People of Color Conference (PoCC).
 In 2007, he was honored to serve as one of the co-chairs of NAIS PoCC Local Planning Committee.
 Eric currently serves as one of two Co-Directors for the NYSAIS Emerging Leaders Institute (ELI).
 He is also a trustee of the Bronx Charter School for the Arts and is the Chair of the Program Committee.